circleci/circleci-docs/jekyll/_cci2/concepts.md

 username and password.
 Users must be added to a [GitHub or Bitbucket org]({{
 site.baseurl }}/2.0/gh-bb-integration/) to view or follow associated CircleCI projects.
 Users may not view project data that is stored in environment variables.

+## Pipelines

+A CircleCI pipeline is the full set of processes you run when you trigger work on your projects.
+Pipelines contain your workflows, which coordinate jobs.
+This is all defined in your project [config](#config).

+Using pipelines offers the following benefits:

+{% include snippets/pipelines-benefits.adoc %}

 ## Config